-At Wombourne High School our Governing Body have a strategic leadership responsibility for safeguarding arrangements, and they must ensure that we comply with our duties under legislation.
+At Ellowes Hall our Governing Body have a strategic leadership responsibility for safeguarding arrangements, and they must ensure that we comply with our duties under legislation.
+The Safeguarding link governor meets with the DSL and Senior team at least half termly and receives a termly report over the academic year.

 They must have regard to this guidance in ensuring policies, procedures and training are effective and comply with the law at all times.
 See Part 2 KCSiE 2022.
 The Headteacher ensures that the policies and procedures, adopted by the governing bodies and proprietors (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
 These policies are transparent, clear, and easy to understand for staff, children and their parents/carers.

 The Governing Body ensure that all governors and trustees receive appropriate safeguarding (including online) training at induction.
 This will equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place here are effective and support the delivery of a robust whole school approach to safeguarding and this training is regularly updated.
-Where required governors are trained on key themes throughout the year, and this is tracked on our monitoring system.
+September Inset training is delivered to Governors as well as key training opportunities shared with Governors through Governor Hub over the academic year.
+The DSL through the termly report completed feedbacks to the Governing body.